olivezuo/spring-amqp/README.md

 3. API to manage the consumer: Stop, Start, Add/remove consumers.
 4. Deadletter implementation to retry the message.
 5. Send warning email for every failed message, publish or consume.
-6. Persist failed message, publish or consume.
+6. Persist failed message to MongoDB, publish or consume.
 7. Retry failed message.
+We use an API call here to show how it works.
+Actually it should integrate with a cron job framework to clean up the failed message as a cron job.